Gredelston/gdc-hugo/content/now/index.md

 **Alphabet Workers Union:** Organizing with my fellow workers.

 **Meditation:** Excited to sit with my sangha in-person again.
-Our May meditation was our first in-person in over a year, and it was incredibly restorative.
+Our May meditation retreat was our first in-person in over a year, and it was incredibly restorative.
 I can't wait til June's.

 **Dog:** In August 2020, Jill and I got a puppy named Omelet.
 She is a handful.
 Recently we're excited to be working on a long line with her, looking forward to hiking off-leash.